AdityaLab/MM-TSFlib/README.md

 2. Prepare for ClosedSource LLM.
 Our framework is already capable of integrating closed-source LLMs.
 To save costs, you should first use closed-source LLMs, such as GPT-3.5, to generate text-based predictions.
 We have provided specific preprocessing methods in the [[document/file](https://github.com/AdityaLab/MM-TSFlib/tree/main/data/DataPre_ClosedSourceLLM)].

+3. Prepare for open-source LLMs.
+Our framework currently supports models such as LLAMA2, LLAMA3, GPT2, BERT, GPT2M, GPT2L, and GPT2XL, all available on Hugging Face.
+Please ensure you have your own Hugging Face token ready.

 ## Citation

 If you find this repo useful, please cite our paper.